data-commons-alpha/data-commons/pages/admin/tool_overview.md

 * [Elastic Stack](https://www.elastic.co) - Distributed document database, ETL, and visualization tools

 ## JupyterHub
-Jupyter notebooks have become the de facto standard for how to share reproducible research, and is used by companies and colleges all over the world.
+Jupyter notebooks have become the de facto standard for how to share reproducible research, and are used by companies and colleges all over the world.
 JupyterHub provides DCA users with a familiar interface by which they can run code in Python, R, and many other languages in order to analyze and visualize the data loaded into DCA.
 The screenshot below shows an example of how a user can use JupyterHub to run a notebook (Python kernel) that connects to a database and runs a query; in this case the query returns how many service episodes for clients between the age 50 and 60.

 ![](/data-commons/images/jupyter_query.png)

-## Pgweb
+## PostgreSQL/Pgweb
 [Pgweb](http://sosedoff.github.io/pgweb/) is a cross-platform, web-interface for PostgreSQL databases.
 In the JupyterHub example above, DCA users interact with the backend database  through programming languages such as Python or R.  Pgweb provides another way to interact with the database by using Structured Query Language (SQL), and doesn't require DCA users to set up a programming environment; only a web-browser is needed.
 The example below demonstrates a SQL query to find the distribution of service requests.

 ![](/data-commons/images/pgweb_query.png)